Radcliffe, Greater Manchester: Governance

 The Lancashire (Southern Areas) Review Order of 1933 extended the district to include the township of Ainsworth, and a portion of the township of Outwood.
 This increased the area covered by Radcliffe District to 4915 acre.
 A new ward was created for Ainsworth, comprising the former township and a portion of the Black Lane ward.
 Three councillors were added to the council, and the total number of electors became 15,009.
 On 21 September 1935 the urban district received a charter as a municipal borough, which gave it borough status, and elevated it to the Municipal Borough of Radcliffe.

 Under the Local Government Act 1972 the town's urban district status was abolished, and Radcliffe has, since 1 April 1974, formed an unparished area of the Metropolitan Borough of Bury, a local government district of the metropolitan county of Greater Manchester.

-For electoral purposes, Radcliffe is now divided into three wards; Radcliffe North, Radcliffe East, and Radcliffe West.
+For electoral purposes, Radcliffe is now divided into three wards; Radcliffe North and Ainsworth, Radcliffe East, and Radcliffe West.
 It is in the Bury South constituency and was represented in the House of Commons by Labour Party member Ivan Lewis; however he was suspended from the party in 2017 and sat as an independent until the dissolution of Parliament ahead of the 2019 general election.
-Since December 2019, the constituency has been represented by Labour Party member Christian Wakeford; Wakeford was elected a Conservative, but defected to Labour in January 2022.
+Since December 2019, the constituency has been represented by Labour Party member Christian Wakeford; Wakeford was elected a Conservative, but defected to Labour in January 2022 and was re-elected for them in 2024.